-Facebook has more than 80 million small businesses around the world using Facebook Pages.
-And even if we’re not supposed to judge a book by its cover… you know as well as I do that it happens.
+Facebook has more than 200 million small businesses around the world using Facebook pages.
+And even if we’re not supposed to judge a book by its cover … you know that it happens.
 This is why your Facebook cover photo is so important.

 This article will teach you everything you need to know and give you the perfect Facebook cover photo template.

 Start selling online now with ShopifyStart your free trial

 When someone visits your Facebook business page, your cover image is the first thing they see and takes up just about the entire screen.

 A bad Facebook cover image can have visitors tapping the Back button before they draw their next breath, never returning to your page again.